cyberark/secrets-provider-for-k8s/design/secrets_decoding_design.md

 conjur.org/conjur-secrets.groupname: |
   - user: policy/path/base64_user     # valid annotation with content-type
     content-type: base64
-  - policy/path/base64_password:      # this is also valid when no alias is needed
-      content-type: base64
 ```

 P2F already leverages Kubernetes' Downward API and volumeMounts to pass these annotations into the Secrets Provider container.
 This will make it possible to determine which secrets should be decoded before pushing them to the Kubernetes secret file.